Authentication

 Getting Started

-A unique and secure API key is generated for you the first time you access the API integration section of your account.
-This key will remain valid until you regenerate a new one or delete your account.
+This key is automatically generated the first time you access the API Integrations section of your OnceHub account.
+The API key remains valid until you choose to regenerate it or delete your account.

 Example Request